Adversarial Examples for Models of Code: Adversarial Examples for Models of Code

-Suppose we are given a trained model of code.
-The given model can be described as a function $f_{\theta}: \mathcal{C} \rightarrow \mathcal{L}$, where $\mathcal{C}$ is the set of all code snippets and $\mathcal{L}$ is a set of labels.
-We define \textbf{$Var(c)$} as the set of all local variables existing in $c$.
-For brevity, in this section we focus only on generating adversarial examples by variable renaming of the original variables (\varname).
-Nonetheless, our approach can also be applied to a code snippet without changing the existing names, and instead adding a redundant variable declaration (\deadcode{} insertion, see \Cref{subsubsec:strategies}).
-In such a case, our approach can be applied similarly by choosing an initial random name for the new redundant variable, and selecting this variable as the variable we wish to rename.
+Our approach can also be applied to a code snippet without changing the existing names, and instead adding a redundant variable declaration (\deadcode{} insertion, see \Cref{subsubsec:strategies}).
+In such a case, our approach can be similarly applied by choosing an initial random name for the new redundant variable, and selecting this variable as the variable we wish to rename.